Polymerase Chain Reaction (PCR)

 Elongation

-At this step, the temperature is raised to 72-80℃ and initiation of DNA extension occurs at the 3´ − hydroxyl end of each primer.
+At the elongation step, the temperature is raised to 72-80℃ and initiation of DNA extension occurs at the 3´ − hydroxyl end of each primer.
 The premiers are extended by joining the bases complementary to DNA strands by the Taq polymerase enzyme.
-The synthetic process in PCR is quite comparable to the DNA replication of the leading strand.
+Therefore, the synthetic process in PCR is quite comparable to the DNA replication of the leading strand.

 Almost all PCR machines contain a heat-stable DNA polymerase, such as Taq polymerase.
 It is an enzyme that is isolated from the thermophilic bacterium Thermus aquaticus.